1. About

 Photo: Martin Lipman

-Charlie Wall-Andrews was appointed to the Board of the Canada Council for the Arts for a four-year term, effective October 30, 2022, to October 29, 2026.
+Charlie Wall-Andrews was appointed to the Board of the Canada Council for the Arts for a four-year term, effective from October 30, 2022, to October 29, 2026.